Hinshaw Releases New Business Intake Solution

 - test and deploy the custom designed platform and help train the firm's key staff members and in-house trainers to facilitate the roll-out, deployment and implementation of the NBIS.

-Speaking about the product, Anthony E. Davis, a Partner in Hinshaw’s Lawyers for the Profession® Group and an industry recognized leader, stated, “Going it alone to automate new business intake procedures involves a huge investment in time, effort and money.
-By employing and adapting the NBIS to their established technologies, law firms will be able to reduce the drain on their intellectual capital and internal firm resources, and get to a working new business intake/conflicts prototype at a fraction of the time and cost.”
-He added, “Like our own firm, law firms that implement it will experience much more efficient and effective client and matter intake management.”
+Speaking about the product, Anthony E. Davis stated, "going it alone to automate new business intake procedures involves a huge investment in time, effort and money.
+By employing and adapting the NBIS to their established technologies, law firms will be able to reduce the drain on their intellectual capital and internal firm resources, and get to a working new business intake/conflicts prototype at a fraction of the time and cost."
+He added, "Like our own firm, law firms that implement it will experience much more efficient and effective client and matter intake management."